-Ukraine aid, huge budget bill near final OK in Senate
+Senate gives final approval to Ukraine aid, huge budget bill

 Besides those policy victories, many lawmakers of both parties had one incentive to back the spending package that they have not enjoyed since 2010.
 Democratic leaders restored the old practice of earmarks, hometown projects for lawmakers that Congress dropped in 2011 because voters viewed it as a sleazy misspending of taxpayers’ money.

-The practice restored, the expansive spending bill was laced with thousands of the projects at a price tag of several billion dollars.
-A decade or two ago, the numbers were often even higher than that.
+The practice restored, the expansive bill was laced with thousands of the projects at a price tag of several billion dollars.
+Years ago, the numbers were often higher.

+Affirming the practice’s popularity, the Senate rejected an amendment by Sen. Mike Braun, R-Ind., to strip the earmarks.
+Braun said they encompassed 367 pages that weighed five pounds and showed “the swamp is rising again.”
+The amendment’s defeat by a bipartisan 64-35 margin spoke for itself.

 Government agencies have operated under last year’s lower spending levels since the new fiscal year began Oct.
 1 because, as usual, Congress hadn’t approved any bills by then updating those amounts.

-Months of talks finally produced the compromise spending pact this week.
-With the latest temporary spending measure expiring Friday night, passage of the $1.5 trillion bill would avert a weekend federal shutdown — which was never going to happen because neither party had any reason to spark such a battle.
+Months of talks produced the compromise spending pact this week.
+With the latest temporary spending measure expiring Friday night, Biden’s signature of the $1.5 trillion bill would avert a weekend federal shutdown, which was never going to happen because neither party had reason to spark such a battle.

+The Senate sent Biden a separate bill financing agencies through Tuesday in case it takes time to complete the required reprinting and proofreading of the lengthy measure.

 A lot has happened since Oct.
 1, much of it challenging for Democrats.
 Biden’s polling numbers have sunk, high inflation has persisted and gasoline prices have jumped.
 Omicron’s fade has left voters impatient to end pandemic restrictions, Biden’s marquee social and environment bill has crashed and Russia has invaded Ukraine.

-With that as the election-year backdrop, Democrats saw the $1.5 trillion package as their chance to claim wins.
+With that election-year backdrop, Democrats saw the $1.5 trillion package as their chance to claim wins.

 Currently controlling both the White House and Congress, Democrats could lose their narrow House and Senate majorities in November’s midterm elections, meaning this could be the peak of their ability to win policy priorities for years.
 Before last year, the last time they controlled both branches was in 2010.